Marijuana Laws in Louisiana:

 On May 19, 2016, Louisiana Senate Bill 271 was signed into law.
 It was an amendment to the original medical marijuana bill for the state.
 The original bill allowed for physicians to “prescribe” cannabis to patients.
 In the amended SB 271, the Louisiana medical marijuana law now says that physicians are permitted to “recommend” cannabis to patients with qualifying medical conditions.

 However, the National Conference of State Legislature does not recognize Louisiana as a state with a legal medical cannabis program.
 This is due to omissions and oversights on SB 271.
-Under the current law, patients must buy cannabis in approved forms, which does not include raw forms or inhaled forms.
-Yet, the state still does not provide legal ways for qualifying patients to actually access medical marijuana in any form.
+Under the current law, patients must buy cannabis in approved forms, which does not include its raw form.
+Patients can purchase from state-sponsored dispensaries.

 Possessing Marijuana in Louisiana